-Rules for non-resident and non-domiciled individuals (which are outside the scope of this guide) have been tightened, with further radical changes to the domicile regime due from April 2025.
+Rules for non-resident and non-domiciled individuals (which are outside the scope of this guide) have been tightened, with radical changes to the domicile regime that took effect from April 2025.

 Tax increases are not always obvious.
 For instance, an unchanged allowance is a tax increase, once you take inflation into account.